safepay/rainmachine-willyweather/README.md

 You then need to enter your WillyWeather API key.

-The hit REFRESH a few times and a list of closest stations should appear magically in the UI.
+Hit REFRESH a few times and a list of closest stations should appear magically in the UI.

 Enter the one you want and SAVE.